• About

 • They’re made with pantry essentials, like lentils.

-• Perfect for those families looking to eat less meat.
+• Perfect for families looking to eat less meat.

 • They’re protein-packed and fiber-filled.

-• A great base recipe.
-Make your joes spicy, season with taco seasoning, mix with cheese, add some bacon.
+• It’s a great base recipe.
+You can make your joes spicy, season with taco seasoning, mix with cheese, or add some bacon.

 • Freeze leftovers for later!